 For example, if any bank decides to do a deal with a company, first there will be a first-round of diligence where the management team, their decision-making process, the recruitment, CEO’s decisions and how they affected the company are thoroughly checked.
 But that’s not all.
 There would be a second round of due diligence even if no discrepancies were being found in the first place.

 As you can see that investment banking in Hong Kong has been evolving, we can top-down a few main services investment banks in Hong Kong offers.
 Let’s have a look –

 Debt Primary Market services:

 As Basel III was implemented, banks aren’t able to provide balance sheet funding and more expensive.
 As a result, debt capital market and securitization have been on a rise.
-In debt primary market, these services are being offered –
+In the debt primary market, these services are being offered –

 - Legal counsel

 - Transaction execution

 - Financial modeling Guides